Grade of membership analysis for multi-layer ordinal categorical data: Introduction

 However, despite its prevalence, the single-layer structure of traditional categorical data inherently limits the depth of analysis that can be performed, as it captures only a snapshot of the subjects' responses at a single point in time.
 In many practical scenarios, the same group of subjects may be assessed multiple times over different time points using the same set of items.
 This repeated assessment generates multi-layer categorical data, with each layer representing a different time point.
 For such data, all layers share common subjects and items, creating a longitudinal dataset rich in information.
 The additional temporal dimension offered by multi-layer categorical data provides a more comprehensive view of subjects' responses, potentially revealing patterns and trends that are not discernible in single-layer categorical data.
+Figure \ref{SimR3} illustrates a simple example of multi-layer categorical data, where subjects' responses exhibit variation across layers.

 For single-layer categorical data, a popular statistical model for describing its latent class structure is the latent class model (LCM) \citep{goodman1974exploratory}, which operates under the assumption that each subject is assigned to a single latent class.
 However, the non-overlapping classes property of LCM can be restrictive, potentially failing to fully capture the complexity and diversity of subjects' response patterns.
 The grade of membership (GoM) model \citep{woodbury1978mathematical} overcomes LCM's limitation and allows each subject to belong to at least one latent class, providing a more powerful modeling capacity than LCM.
-Existing approaches for learning subjects' latent mixed memberships in single-layer categorical data modeled by the GoM encompass Bayesian inference utilizing MCMC \citep{erosheva2007describing,gormley2009grade,gu2023dimension}, joint maximum likelihood algorithms \citep{sirt_3.13-194}, and spectral methods \citep{chen2024spectral,qing2024finding}.
+Existing approaches for learning subjects' latent mixed memberships in single-layer categorical data modeled by the GoM encompass Bayesian inference utilizing MCMC \citep{erosheva2007describing,gormley2009grade,gu2023dimension}, joint maximum likelihood algorithms \citep{sirt_3.13-194}, and spectral methods \citep{chen2024spectral,qing2024finding,qing2025mixed}.

 However, all the above methods are inherently limited to single-layer categorical data and cannot be directly applied to learning the common latent classes of subjects in multi-layer categorical data.
 The additional temporal dimension in multi-layer categorical data introduces new challenges and opportunities for latent class analysis.
 Recently, to describe the latent class structures in multi-layer categorical data, \cite{MLLCM} proposed a multi-layer LCM which assumes that each subject belongs to only one latent subgroup. \cite{MLLCM} also provides several spectral methods with theoretical guarantees to discover the latent classes of subjects.
 However, one main limitation of the multi-layer LCM is that it cannot model multi-layer categorical data with a latent mixed membership structure, where each subject can belong to different subgroups with varying weights.